lindsayrr8/lindsayrr8.github.io/_posts/2024-09-21-my-new-blog-post.md

 > - Event A2.
 It does not rain on Marie's wedding.
 > - Event B. The weatherman predicts rain.

-With these possible events in mind, we can transform this information into **variables that R can handle** so it can perform calculations on potential outcomes for us.

 Laying out these variables in English looks something like this:
 - **P(A1)** = $\frac{5}{365}$ = 0.0136985 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *(It rains 5 days out of the year.)*
 - **P(A2)** = $\frac{360}{365}$ = 0.9863014 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *(It does not rain 360 days out of the year.)*